 For a boost of added fun when messaging, use Gaymoji, a collection of over 500 LGBTQ-themed stickers.

 In addition to the strong geo targeting feature of the app, there’s also the ‘Send Location’ feature which allows you to see exactly how close a user is in proximity to you.
 If you want to get the most out of the app, pay for the premium feature, suitably named Grindr Xtra.

 Grindr Xtra members will enjoy the following features:

 As an app that works by targeting its users exact locations, it’s no surprise there was a recent scandal after a bug in the system was able to leak users’ locations.
 However, the app has made promises to protect user privacy.

 The app allows users the option to report any suspicious profile activity; from fake accounts to using other people's photos.
 In an attempt to combat fake accounts, Grindr has a feature that allows accounts to be linked with social media channels so it’s easier to suss out a fake user.

 Grindr appears to have a pretty good help and support section with different categories based on your issue (also appears in Spanish).
 There’s an additional section with a sexual health resource which is important to help keep the app safe.
 If you have an issue with the app you can submit a request and you’ll be asked for more information about the problem.

-There’s no doubt that this app improves gay men’s dating life considerably.
-Despite some technical issues the millions of daily users is the proof that this app works for gay men looking for a hookup, or even just a great ways to meet like-minded friends.
+There’s no doubt that this app improves gay men’s dating lives considerably.
+Despite some technical issues, the millions of daily users are the proof that this app works for men looking for a hookup, or even just a great way to meet like-minded guys.